Course Descriptions

 MATH-1270.
 Linear Algebra (Engineering)

-This course will cover linear systems, linear transformations, matrix algebra, determinants, vectors in Rn, dot product, orthogonalization, diagonalization, eigenvectors and eigenvalues, in the context of and with an emphasis on a broad range of applications in Science and Engineering.
-(Prerequisite: MATH-1280 or both Ontario Grade 12 Advanced Functions (MHF4U) and Calculus and Vectors (MCV4U)) (Antirequisite: MATH-1250, or MATH-1260.)
-(3 lectures hours, 1 tutorial hourper week.)
+Linear systems, matrix algebra, determinants, vectors in Rn, dot product, orthogonalization, diagonalization, and eigenvalues.
+(Prerequisite: MATH-1280 or Grade 12 Advanced Functions and Grade 12 Calculus and Vectors or equivalent.)
+(Antirequisite: MATH 1250 or MATH 1260.)
+(3 lecture hours, 1 tutorial hour weekly.)

 MATH-1720.
 Differential Calculus